ritz078/embed-js/README.md

   audioEmbed     : false,       //Instructs the library whether or not to embed audio videoEmbed     : true,        //Instructs the library whether or not to show a preview of youtube/vimeo videos with details
-  basicVideoEmbed: true,        //Instructs the library whether or not to show basic video files like mp4 etc. (supported by html5 player) videoWidth     : null,        //width of the video frame videoHeight    : null,        //height of the video frame ytAuthKey      : 'xxxxxxx',   //(**Mandatory**) The authorization key obtained from google's developer console for using youtube data api highlightCode  : true         //Instructs the library whether or not to highlight code syntaxes.
+  basicVideoEmbed: true,        //Instructs the library whether or not to show basic video files like mp4 etc. (supported by html5 player) videoWidth     : 640,        //width of the video frame (in pixels) videoHeight    : 390,        //height of the video frame (in pixels) ytAuthKey      : 'xxxxxxx',   //( Mandatory ) The authorization key obtained from google's developer console for using youtube data api highlightCode  : true         //Instructs the library whether or not to highlight code syntaxes.
 });
 ```
+If you specify either one of **videoWidth** or **videoHeight** , the other option will be automatically set in the aspected ratio.

 Contributing
 ------------